matrixinfer-ai/kthena/docs/kthena/docs/developer-guide/modelinfer-scaling.md

 In cloud-native infrastructure projects, scaling plays a crucial role in resource optimization and cost control, enhancing service availability and quickly response, and simplifying operations management.

-In modelInfer, as has two layers of resource descriptions, `InferGroup` and `Role`.
+In modelServing, as has two layers of resource descriptions, `InferGroup` and `Role`.
 Therefore, we also support the scale up and scale down of the `InferGroup level` and `role level`.

 ## InferGroup Scaling